 Child care center directors are responsible for the financial management of the center.
 This means that they develop budget, manage the accounting and oversee accounts payable and receivable.
 The director also develops the marketing plan for the center, developing public relations and advertising campaigns as necessary.

 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the demand for child care center directors is expected to grow faster than average, at 25%, between 2010 and 2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the demand for child care center directors is expected to grow faster than average, at 17%, between 2012 and 2022 (www.bls.gov).
 The BLS suggests that the growth in this field is attributable to the increase in state-sponsored early childhood education, and a growing acceptance of the need for pre-kindergarten education.
 As more families send their young children to early childhood education programs, the demand for these services and qualified directors increases.
-As of May 2012, the median annual wage for a preschool and child care center administrator was $43,950, significantly lower than the median annual wages for administrators at other grade levels.
+As of May 2013, the median annual wage for a preschool and child care center administrator was $44,890.

 Related to Child Care Center Director: Job Description, Duties and Outlook

 Learn how to become a child care director.
 Research the education requirements, training information and experience required...

 Individuals interested into moving into a leadership role within a childcare center may consider earning a certificate in...